Mallory Even | Owner & Director

 Mallory is a Music Therapist-Board Certified (MT-BC), Licensed Professional Music Therapist (LPMT), and a certified Neonatal Intensive Care Unit Music Therapist (NICU MT).
 She has completed the 30-hour training in Counseling Skills for Music Therapists, the 50-hour Grief & Loss Music Therapy Institute, and is one course away from earning her specialty certification in Hospice and Palliative Care Music Therapy.
-She has been a member of the American Music Therapy Association (AMTA) since 2002, and is also a member of the Music Therapy Association of Georgia (MTAG).

 Since starting the practice in late 2007, Mallory has started new music therapy programs in specialized schools and a wide variety of healthcare settings all over the Metro Atlanta area.